vinothkumar2/QR-Code/README.md

 # QR Code
-A QR code generator python module
+A QR code generator and decoder python module

 ---